-If a child or young person tells you something that suggests that they are, or another child or young person is, being harmed or are at risk of harm, you should:
+If a child or young person tells you something that suggests that they are, or another child or young person is, being harmed or is at risk of harm, you should:

-- stop other activity so that you can focus on what the child or young person is telling you - let them make the disclosure at their own pace and in their own way - avoid interrupting, asking leading questions or probing for more information than the child or young person wants to give you
+- stop other activity so that you can focus on what the child or young person is telling you; - let them make the disclosure at their own pace and in their own way; and - avoid interrupting, asking leading questions or probing for more information than the child or young person wants to give you.

 Do not promise to keep the information confidential.
-Explain to the child or young person that you are not able to investigate what they have told you, but that you will need to discuss the issue with someone in authority in the setting.
-Be aware that this may cause them some distress and/or anxiety.
+Explain to the child or young person that you are not able to investigate what they have told you, but that you will need to discuss the issue with someone in authority in the school.
+This may cause the child or young person some distress and/or anxiety and you should acknowledge this and reassure the child or young person that the adults in charge will do their best to help.